Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events

-where $c_1(F_{Y^1(\min(v,v^*,t))}(y),F_{T^1}(v))$ and $c_0(F_{Y^0(\min(v,v^*,t))}(y),F_{T^0}(v))$ are the copula densities corresponding to the copulas of $(Y^1(t),T^1)$ and $(Y^0(t),T^0)$, respectively.
-From this we observe that the PLOT estimand may differ from zero, except when treatment does not affect outcome, and moreover the dependence between $Y^1(t)$ and $T^1$ is the same as between $Y^0(t)$ and $T^0$ in the sense that the copulas of $(Y^1(t),T^1)$ and $(Y^0(t),T^0)$ are equal for all $t$.
-This copula condition is sufficient but not necessary.
-For the CPLOT estimand, a similar assumption is sufficient, except now involving conditional copulas, given $L$.
-While we deem these assumptions to be relatively weak, especially when conditioning on baseline covariates $L$, they are nonetheless difficult to judge.
-In Appendix F, we therefore show that the CPLOT estimand reduces to zero under the null hypothesis when one of the following assumptions holds: \begin{assumption} $T^1=T^0$ almost surely; \end{assumption} \begin{assumption} $\forall t:\, \underline{Y^a(t)}\indep (T^a>t)|L$, for $a=0,1$; \end{assumption} \begin{assumption} $\forall t:\, Y^a(t)-Y(0)\indep T^a|L$, for $a=0,1$, \end{assumption} where $\underline{Y^a(t)}$ is the vector consisting of $Y^a(t)$ and all future values of $Y^a(s),s>t$.
-Assumption \ref{ass: T1isT0} states that the treatment does not affect ICE times.
-If it holds, both estimands are trivially zero under the null.
-Assumption \ref{ass: ipw} is essentially the same as that invoked by IPW estimators of hypothetical estimands (which, unlike our proposal, invoke an additional positivity assumption).
-Assumption \ref{ass: yt-y0}, which is relevant for additive contrasts (and thus not for estimand (\ref{CPLOTratio})) is satisfied when there are no unmeasured common causes of outcome and $T$ that modify the additive time effect on the outcome.
-For the PLOT estimands to return zero under the null, these same assumptions with $L=\emptyset$ are sufficient.
-That these assumptions are much stronger, motivates our preference for CPLOT estimands, despite their stronger rate requirements.
+where $c_a(.,.)$ denotes the copula density of $(Y^a(t),T^a)$.
+Thus, $\Psi_t=0$ under the null whenever the dependence between $Y^1(t)$ and $T^1$ is the same as between $Y^0(t)$ and $T^0$ in the sense that, for all $t$, the copulas of $(Y^1(t),T^1)$ and $(Y^0(t),T^0)$ are equal.
+An analogous condition involving conditional copulas given $L$ suffices for the CPLOT estimand.
+While we deem these assumptions to be relatively weak, especially when conditioning on $L$, they are nonetheless difficult to judge.
+Appendix E therefore shows that the CPLOT estimand is also guaranteed to be zero under the null hypothesis whenever at least one of the following assumptions holds. \begin{assumption} At least one of the following conditions is satisfied: \begin{enumerate}[label=(\alph*)] \item $T^1 = T^0$ almost surely; \item $\forall t:\, \underline{Y^a(t)}\indep (T^a>t)|L$, for $a=0,1$, where $\underline{Y^a(t)}$ is the vector consisting of $Y^a(t)$ and all future values of $Y^a(s),s>t$; \item $\forall t:\, Y^a(t)-Y(0)\indep T^a|L$, for $a=0,1$. \end{enumerate} \end{assumption}

+Condition \ref{ass1:T1isT0} states that the treatment does not affect ICE times.
+If satisfied, both estimands \eqref{PLOTestimand} and \eqref{CPLOTestimand} are trivially zero under the null.
+Condition \ref{ass1:ipw} is essentially the same as that invoked by IPW estimators of hypothetical estimands (which, unlike our proposal, invoke an additional positivity assumption).
+Condition \ref{ass1:yt-y0}, which applies to additive contrasts only (and is thus not relevant for estimand \eqref{CPLOTratio}), is satisfied in the absence of unmeasured common causes of outcome and $T$ that modify the additive time effect on the outcome.
+For the PLOT estimands to return zero under the null, the same assumption with $L=\emptyset$ suffices.
+The fact that this requirement is considerably stronger, motivates our preference for CPLOT estimands, despite their stronger rate conditions.